 The Fijian archipelago sits in the Pacific Ocean, 1,300 miles north east of New Zealand, and benefits from spectacular scenery, a temperate climate and friendly locals.
-These attributes draw visitors from across the world, and for a number of reasons; whether it’s for a relaxing holiday, a stop on a round the world stop off, a romantic getaway or general tourism.
 The Fijian islands have something to offer everyone, you can stay in luxurious beach resorts, relax on spectacular beaches and enjoy the experience on a lifetime.

 Get information, tips, itineraries and inspiration for visiting Fiji.

 Some must visit places include the rainforest, a local village, the Bouma National Park and a ride on the Navua river.
 Viti Levu and Vanua Levu is where the majority of the population live and which are the two biggest islands, the other islands have around 100 people living on them so are pretty deserted.
 Expect a great range of budget and luxury accommodation, amazing beach huts where you an walk out onto pristine beaches and go swimming in crystal clear ocean.
-If you would like to visit Fiji and are looking for an authentic holiday where you can take part in acitivities, meet new people and learn more about the local culture then our trips will appeal to you.
-If you’re ready to experience the adventure of a lifetime, search our travel packages and meaningful holidays in Fiji today.
+If you’re ready to experience the adventure of a lifetime, search our meaningful travel opportunities.

 According to Fijian myth, the original inhabitants of the archipelago were Chief Lutunasobasoba and his crew in 1500BC, who are said to have arrived from Tahanika in northern Egypt carrying treasures from the Temple of King Soloman.
 More likely, the original inhabitants were the Lapita people (likely from Vanuatu) who arrived around 1220 BC and called the islands Viti.
 Evidence suggests that they were only on the islands for a short amount of time before disappearing from the record.